About us

 We are four writers and editors, friends and colleagues, who love travel and stories, literature and adventure.

-Whether it’s sharing our writing and editing experience in our Marrakech Masterclasses, talking to favourite authors in our online book club, or bringing home beautiful things from antique lands to sell in our shop, we are constantly in pursuit of the magic of stories and the power of storytelling.
+Whether it’s sharing our writing and editing experience in our Marrakech Masterclasses, or bringing home beautiful things from antique lands to sell in our shop, we are constantly in pursuit of the magic of stories and the power of storytelling.

 Any questions?
 Drop us an email.